patthoege/pp5-drf-api/README.md

     }
     ```

-### **Date and time formatting - Comments and Post:**
+### *Date and Time formatting - Comments and Post*

-* In the reply app, create the serializers.py app.
+* In the Comment app, inside the serializers.py file.
 Then set the imports up in the file:

     `from django.contrib.humanize.templatetags.humanize import naturaltime`

-* Set fields within the ReplySerializer class:
+* Set fields within the Serializer class:

     `created_at = serializers.SerializerMethodField()`